dktr0/dktr0.github.io/game-design-course/camera-control-2.md

 - new blender project
 - delete the default cube
 - add a UV sphere instead
+- apply "Shade Smooth" to the object (from the Object menu)
 - switch to edit mode
 - zoom until you're inside the sphere
 - with all vertices selected, use Mesh: Normals: Flip